jonathantopf/Mayaseed/pages/downloads/index.md

 [Download the latest appleseed & mayaseed release here.](http://appleseedhq.net/downloads)

 If you are feeling brave you can also download a development version of mayaseed from github.
-These versions should be fairly stable but there is no guarantee that it has been tested to work with the latest release of appleseed, procede with caution.
+These versions should be fairly stable but there is no guarantee that it has been tested to work with the latest release of appleseed, proceed with caution.

 [Download the latest development snapshot here.](https://github.com/jonathantopf/mayaseed/archive/master.zip)